 These bell hooks quotes from the author of All About Love will inspire you to love more.

-bell hooks is the pen name for author, activist, and professor, Gloria Gean Watkins.
-Most of hooks’ work has focused on feminism and gender, intersectionality of race, capitalism, and classism in society.
+Most of hooks’ work has focused on feminism and gender, the intersectionality of race, capitalism, and classism in society.

 Her book, Ain’t I a Woman: Black Women and Feminisim is considered a major contribution to the feminist movement.

-We hope you are inspired by these bell hooks quotes.
+We hope these bell hooks quotes inspired you.

-Don’t forget to also check out these love quotes to best express deep feelings.
+Don’t forget to check out these love quotes to best express deep feelings.

 bell hooks quotes on love

 1. “Love is a combination of care, commitment, knowledge, responsibility, respect, and trust.” — bell hooks